-Suito Homu – I’ll let you guess what that translates to in English – is a Japanese horror film released alongside this game.
+Suito Homu is a Japanese horror film released alongside this game.
 The two were apparently co-developed, based on the frequent, detailed similarities (right down to the look of the notorious fresco), the near-identical release date, and that the movie trailer also featured images from, and promoted, the game.
 This is the sort of cross-pollination of media that would soon become a near-requirement for all films, and Sweet Home may be one of the first to have an official game version.
 It is also unique in that the game is far, far better than the farcical movie.
-(An intense, image-based synopsis of the film can be found here.)

 Before we begin, I should probably note that this is the first Japanese-language game reviewed for this site, using a fanmade translation from Gaijin Productions.
-This is a bit of a grey area – I have a common problem that may not make for a fair review, what if the translation is wrong, shouldn’t this be in a “Famicom” section, wah wah wah – but I finally decided that if the game is in English, why limit ourselves?
+I have a small problem that won’t let me review Japanese games natively, so this is a bit of a grey area – what if the translation is inaccurate, shouldn’t this be in a “Famicom” section, etc – but I finally decided that if the game is available in English, why limit ourselves?
 Would you not play it simply because it was translated?
 Don’t expect an influx of Japan-exclusive games now, but we’ll be sure and let you know when we’re using a translation, and where you can get it, or we won’t review that game.
 Now back to the show.

 Sweet Home presents us with five rough ‘n tumble adventurers looking to crack open the famed Miamya mansion, once belonging to a famous local artist and his reclusive wife.
-He has allegedly adorned the walls of the house with beautiful frescoes, which, being painted on the walls and all, means few have actually seen them.
-There’s also the rumor about spirits, spooky noises, trouble with the missus.
-There’s not a lot of setup, and no introduction screen, but we learn that the previous owners are dead, and the mansion has been abandoned for the last thirty years.
-Your group of journalists and friends have decided to brave the mansion to document the art within, and probably in doing so make a fat stack of yen.
+There’s no introduction screen, but you learn that rumor says he’s adorned the walls of the house with beautiful frescoes – which, being painted on the walls and all, means few have actually seen them.
+There was also talk about trouble with the missus.
+The Miamyas passed 30 years ago, and the mansion has been abandoned ever since, aside from spooky noises and talk of ghosts.
+Your group of journalist friends have decided to brave the mansion to document the art within, restless spirits be damned.

 The resulting game follows familiar RPG standards.
-You interact with the game entirely through menus, fight in a standard Dragon Warrior type interface of taking turns against the monster du jour, and form teams of up to three people (the remaining two are welcome to form their own party).
+You interact with the game entirely through menus, fight in a standard Dragon Warrior II type interface of taking turns against the current monster, and form teams of up to three people (the remaining two are welcome to form their own party).
 As one of the characters puts it, there’s legitimate “safety in numbers.”
 The major differences between this and the usual RPG is that this game is shorter than most and leveling up comes faster, your inventory space is intentionally limited, and if a party member dies then they stay dead.
-There are no “phoenix down”s or revival spells in the game at all.
-It’s a big help toward selling the fear for your life that horror thrives on, despite that fact that keeping your five members hale and hearty isn’t really that difficult.
+There are no revival spells in the game at all.
+It’s a big help toward selling the fear for your life that horror thrives on, despite that fact that keeping your five members hale and hearty really isn’t that difficult.

-All five characters are taken from those in the film, but quite unlike the film, they are given unique characteristics and “jobs.”
-Their specialization is achieved through unique items that each character carries automatically, that cannot be dropped, lost, or traded.
+All five characters are taken from those in the film, and are given unique characteristics and “jobs.”
+Each character carries a unique item that cannot be dropped, lost, or traded.
 Akiko, for example, has fewer hit points and deals significantly less damage, but she carries around a medical kit that can heal other characters’ afflicting states.
-Asuka was the fresco restoration specialist in the film; here she has a vacuum cleaner that does the job just as well, and also removes path-blocking broken glass.
+Asuka was the fresco restoration specialist in the movie; here she has a vacuum cleaner that does the job just as well and also removes path-blocking broken glass.
 Taro and Kazuo are the two male journalist leaders, which apparently means they’re the only ones with the testosterone required to wield heavier weapons like axes.
 Emi, somehow, has a master key to most of the doors in the mansion, making her particularly valuable.

 Should a character die, the game isn’t over.
 Replacement items can be found in the gameworld that perform the same effects as the character-specific ones, but they take up an inventory slot of another character rather than being “free.”
 Each character has two inventory slots in addition to their unique item, which isn’t much at all, and encourages you to keep as many people alive as possible.
-I’m not saying that that bitch with the vacuum cleaner doesn’t matter, though some characters are more important than others, but the two extra inventory slots per character make anyone worth keeping alive.
-It’s also worth keeping even a weak character in a fighting group.
-Three people attacking is always better than one or two, and frequently I would have two characters deal serious damage, and the third weak one supply just enough damage to finish the monster off before it could attack at all.
+Some characters are clearly more useful than others, but the two extra inventory slots per character make anyone worth keeping alive.
+Even a weak character in a fight can turn the tide.
+Frequently I would have two characters deal serious damage, and the wimpy one supply just enough to finish the monster off before it could attack at all.

 Limiting the party to only three per team actually turns out to be one of the most brilliant parts of the game.
-I’m reminded somewhat of Friday the 13th, in that a lot of shuffling items between characters will happen, as will a lot of sending your damage dealers out front with your support characters waiting close by, or picking certain characters to sprint out and bring back items.
-There were also a lot of little sequences that brought the characters together as a “team,” instead of having a couple good characters and some others as baggage.
+I’m reminded somewhat of Friday the 13th – a lot of shuffling items between characters will happen, as will a lot of sending your damage dealers out front with your support characters waiting close by, or picking certain characters to sprint out and bring back items for the rest.
+There were also a lot of little sequences that brought the characters together as a team.
 Things like having the two strongest characters team up with one of the weakest, to guide her through the mansion or help her farm XP, or having one character with a rope swing one group across a chasm, swing back, and team up with the second group to bring them across.

-Little details like that may make some people frustrated, and it does require extra time to be taken to look after each character, but it helped me look at these characters as a group of five individuals banding together and requiring the support of the others to survive.
-Your party isn’t just three characters who disappear into your ass, and only come out again for dialogue sequences.
+Little details like that may make some people frustrated, and it does require extra time to be taken to babysit each character, but it helped me look at these characters as a group of five individuals banding together rather than focusing on a couple of heroes and treating the rest as baggage.
+Unlike, say, Final Fantasy, your party isn’t just three characters who disappear into your ass and only come out again for dialogue sequences.
 This partnership is certainly key to the theme, and rather rare for a game.

 All actions you can perform in the game stem from use of the A button to call up a menu.
 Here, you can switch characters, sort your inventory, form a team, examine items, and save your game.
-Most of these commands have more than one feature, dependent upon where you use them; for example, “team” will request another character to join your team if you’re facing them, will leave your current team if you’re facing no one, or pull a character out of a hole if they fell in and are calling for help.
+Most of these commands have more than one feature, dependent upon where you use them; for example, Team will request another character to join your team if you’re facing them, will leave your current team if you’re facing no one, or pull a character out of a hole if they fell in and are calling for help (a “team” action).
 Look is the most useful, and should be used when in doubt.
-Talk is the least useful, triggering unchanging banter between your team, or speaking to spirits when “look” won’t do.
+Talk is the least useful, triggering unchanging banter between your team, or communicating with spirits when Look won’t do.
 The B button activates a party menu showing the health of all your characters, or more detailed information about them, including their inventory, if you select a specific character.

-You can run, though all characters must successfully escape on their own, so one character may simply be leaving another to bear the brunt of an attack.
-Finally, you can call another character to join the battle, which is a very helpful move if a weaker or solo character gets trapped by a monster.
+You can choose to Run, though all characters must successfully escape on their own, so one character may simply be leaving another behind to bear the brunt of an attack.
+Finally, you can Call another character to join the battle, which is a very helpful move if a weaker or solo character gets trapped by a monster.
 You’ll switch back to the overhead view and have a couple seconds to run the character you’ve called over to the fight and make a temporary team.

 Fantastic RPG with well-executed team elements.
 Worthwhile story.